intel/intel-extension-for-transformers/intel_extension_for_transformers/llm/runtime/graph/fused_attention.md

 Fused Attention
 =======

-Attention (including MHA, GQA, MHA) is one of the key parts of transformers and also the performance critical in many scenarios.
+Attention (including MHA, GQA, MQA) is one of the key parts of transformers and also the performance critical in many scenarios.
 To implement various optimizations, a fused attention layer and corresponding utilities for the customized KV-cache it uses are introduced.
 As an example, fused attention can reduce the cost of MHA from 8521.276 ms (17.044 ms) to 248.586 ms (7.944 ms) of a 1975-token llama-7b first-token inference[[1]](#1).

 Note that this doc assumes you have the basic knowledge of this cpp graph implementation including `ne_tensor::ne`, `ne_tensor::nb` etc. Model builder can enable fused attention with operators `ne_flash_attn*` defined in [`core/ne_layers.h`](core/ne_layers.h) while the implementation of fused attentions is mostly located in [`core/layers/mha_dense.cpp`](core/layers/mha_dense.cpp).